Demystifying Electrical Stimulation

 • Pacemaker (you may be able to use if you have one and have sought approval from your GP or Consultant)

-• Epilepsy, if uncontrolled.
+• Epilepsy, if uncontrolled and unmedicated.

 • Pregnancy